 - Form 100 for the applicant and up to ten co-applicants;

 - one letter of support from the lead university; and

-- a maximum of three letters from collaborators, if applicable.
-For the industrial stream, one official letter from each industrial collaborator confirming its willingness to participate in the program committee and to host internships for trainees (maximum three letters).
+- for both the regular and industrial stream, a maximum of three letters from collaborators will be accepted.
+For the industrial stream only, at least one of these letters must be from an industrial collaborator confirming its willingness to participate in the program committee and to host internships for trainees.
 In addition, indicate in the first sentence of the description of the training program that you are applying to the industrial stream of the CREATE Program.

 Refer to Forms 100 and 102 instructions for complete information or contact your university research grants office.